 The Thames Tunnel

-When it first opened in 1843 the Thames Tunnel was described as the Eighth Wonder of the World.
-People came from far and wide to see it, such was the pulling power of the first tunnel to be built with a tunnelling shield under a navigable river.
+When it opened in 1843 the Thames Tunnel was described as the Eighth Wonder of the World.
+People came from far and wide to see the first tunnel under a river.

 The Need For A Tunnel

-A railway company took over the tunnel in 1865 with the intention of digging new tunnels to link up from the North and South to link the Thames Tunnel to the national railway network.
+The East London Railway company bought the tunnel in 1865 with the intention of digging new tunnels to link up from the North and South to link the Thames Tunnel to the national railway network.
 Four years later, in 1869, trains started to run through the tunnel meant for horses and carts.
 For the first time the tunnel was doing what it was intended to do – carrying freight across the river.

 In 1869 electric trains had not yet appeared on the national network, so the trains running through the tunnel were hauled by steam engines.
 Entering the tunnel the trains would go downhill towards the low point at mid-river before starting the hard climb back up to the surface.
 The harder a steam engine works the more smoke it produces.
 In railway tunnels on land there are frequent shafts to allow the smoke to escape to the surface.
 No ventilation shafts could be built in the river so The Thames Tunnel was full of smoke making life very unpleasant for the steam engine drivers and firemen.